 Well, I believe that true trends are not born in a vacuum; they are the visual manifestation of cultural conclusions.
 In other words, what’s going on in the world around us eventually finds physical form as we seek to surround ourselves with things that make sense.
 Which is also why trends, and therefore tastes, change.
 And therein lies our answer.
 We report only on the things that speak to us of now, of heritage or longevity, of authenticity or joy.
 These are the qualities at the bedrock of a sane society – on this we can all agree.
 Throw a little curve ball in from time to time, thus genius is born, morality tested and evolution occurs.
 So while subjectively our tastes may differ, the principles behind change can be said to be universal.

-First published in ELLE Decoration September 2012 issue
+First published as my Editor’s Letter in the September 2012 issue of ELLE Decoration